Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 Then in the `onAddReminder()` method we do three things:
 1. Validate the user input.
 2. Fragments are placed on a so-called `backstack`.
 This is a complex stack and it’s a difficult job to keep state and pass data between these fragments.
-For fragments, we can use `setFragmentResult(..)` with the latest alpha version of the fragment dependency ([Step 2](https://mad-codelabs.azurewebsites.net/codelabs/level3-example/index.html?index=..%2F..index#1)).
+For fragments, we can use `setFragmentResult(..)` with the latest alpha version of the fragment dependency (see step 2 of this tutorial).
 After submitting in the `AddReminderFragment` we can set an object (for us a String) wrapped in a `Bundle`.
 Later on we can listen for this result in the `RemindersFragment`.
 Also note we pass a `Pair` with the key and value, nice helper class of Kotlin!
 3. Lastly, we “pop” the backstack.
 This removes the current fragment (`AddReminderFragment`) and brings us back to the `RemindersFragment`.